Varieties With Ample Cotangent Bundle

-We work over the complex numbers.
 Given a vector bundle $\cE$, the projective bundle $\P(\cE)$ is the space of $1$-dimensional {\em quotients} of the fibers of $\cE$.
 It is endowed with a line bundle $\cO_{\P(\cE)}(1)$.
 We say that $\cE$ is ample (resp. nef, resp. big) if the line bundle $\cO_{\P(\cE)}(1)$ has the same property.
 Following \cite{som}, we say more generally that given an integer $k$, the vector bundle $\cE$ is $k$-ample if, for some $m>0$, the line bundle $\cO_{\P(\cE)}(m)$ is generated by its global sections and each fiber of the associated map $\P(\cE)\to \P^N$ has dimension $\le k$.
 Ampleness coincide with $0$-ampleness.